WebAssembly/threads/proposals/threads/Overview.md

 `grow_memory` and `current_memory` have [sequentially consistent][] ordering.

-`grow_memory` of a shared linear memory is allowed, but may fail if the new size is greater than the specified maximum size, or if reserving the additional memory fails.
+`grow_memory` of a shared linear memory is allowed.
+Like non-shared memory, it fails if the new size is greater than the memory's maximum size, and it may also fail if reserving the additional memory fails.
 All agents in the executing agent's cluster will have access to the additional linear memory.

 ### Instantiation